By Sorsa Editorial

 console.log(`Collected ${tweets.length} tweets from @stripe`);

-Each tweet object includes the full text, publication date, engagement counts (likes, retweets, replies, quotes, views, bookmarks), language, media entities, and the complete author profile.
-The author profile is embedded in every response at no extra API cost -- you do not need a separate call to /info unless you specifically need the account's bio URLs or pinned tweet IDs before starting.
+Each tweet object carries the full text, publication date, engagement counts (likes, retweets, replies, quotes, views, bookmarks), language, media entities, and the complete author profile.
+That author profile is embedded in every response at no extra request cost, so you do not need a separate call to fetch the account unless you specifically want its bio links or pinned tweet IDs first.

-Once you have collected the tweets, write them to CSV for analysis in Excel, Google Sheets, Pandas, or a database import:
+Once you have the tweets, write them to CSV for analysis in Pandas, R, Google Sheets, or a database import:

 import csv